eric-downes/monoids/README.md

 "It's Monoids, Monoids All the Way Down." -- Ancient Babylonian Saying

+A broad overview of where this could lead [notion](https://github.com/naftaliharris/Abstract-Algebra)

 ## Running with pre-existing python 3.10+

 If you have python3.10 installed, you can run